 Sometimes diuretics are used as heart disease treatment.
 Diuretics, commonly known as "water pills," help your body get rid of unneeded water and salt through the urine.
 Getting rid of excess fluid makes it easier for your heart to pump and controls blood pressure.
 Examples of diuretics include:

 Diuretics are categorized as thiazide-like (Zaroxolyn and Esidrix), loop (Lasix, Bumex, Demadex) or potassium sparing (Aldactone).
 Thiazide diuretics cause moderate increases in water excretion and are appropriate for long-term use.
 Loop diuretics are more powerful and are especially useful in emergencies.
 Potassium-sparing diuretics help your body retain the mineral potassium and are often prescribed in conjunction with the other two types of diuretics.
-Some diuretics are a combination of potassium-sparing and thiazide diuretics.

 It's the news you don't want to hear from your cardiologist: One or more of your coronary arteries -- the blood vessels that supply blood to your heart -- is blocked.
 You have coronary artery disease, the No. 1 killer of U.S. adults.